sonnerberg/website/content/kunskap/1117_bygg-en-multisida-med-php-v2.md

 // Get what subpage to show, defaults to index
 $pageReference = $_GET["page"] ?? "index";

-// Get the filename of this multipage, exkluding the file suffix of .php
+// Get the filename of this multipage, excluding the file suffix of .php
 $base = basename(__FILE__, ".php");

 // Create the collection of valid sub pages.